 This salad is a specialty of Sydney.
-Contrary to what might look, balmain bugs are not insects.
+Contrary to what any may might think, balmain bugs are not insects.
 Balmain bugs are a type of slipper lobster, not a true lobster, but they have a taste and texture similar to the real one.

-If you cannot find balmain bugs -they are usually sold in fish markets along Australian eastern coast, especially Sydney- any crustacean will be a boog substitute.
+If you cannot find balmain bugs, which are usually sold in fish markets along Australian eastern coast, especially Sydney, any crustacean will be a boog substitute.
 Substitute balmain bugs with prawns, shrimp, crab or lobster - use 1 lobster, cooked and prepared for this recipe.

 Balmain bugs are common in the fish markets along the eastern Australian coast.
 At 4 in (20 cm), they look like over sized prawns with a shape similar to a trilobites.
 The tail is the edible part, like prawns; heads and bodies can be used for stock.
 The meat is as sweet as prawns, texture slightly firmer than prawns.